 Development should plan for iterative refinement, with the following being reviewed at the indicated stages of development:

 Initial Application Schema.
-Reviews of subsequent revisions can be rolled into the reviews of the main Product Specification document.
+Reviews of subsequent revisions can be rolled into the reviews of the main Product Specification document;

 First drafts of main document of Product Specification and DCEG.
-Subsequent revisions should be reviewed as ready.
+Subsequent revisions should be reviewed as ready;

-Feature Catalogue, data format and sample datasets should be checked after each major revision to the Application Schema and Feature Catalogue.
+Feature Catalogue, data format and sample datasets should be checked after each major revision to the Application Schema and Feature Catalogue;

-Portrayal Catalogue – first draft and significant revisions
+Portrayal Catalogue – first draft and significant revisions;

-Other artefacts or components, such as validation tests – when substantially completed, and after revisions to due to the Application Schema, Feature Catalogue, or data format.
+Other artefacts or components, such as validation tests – when substantially completed, and after revisions due to changes to the Application Schema, Feature Catalogue, or data format;

 The Product Specification as a whole – after the complete package is ready.

-Reviews of different components can obviously be combined to fit the development schedule or workgroup meeting schedules.
+Reviews of different components can obviously be combined to fit the development schedule or Working Group meeting schedules.
 The Application Schema, main Product Specification, and DCEG should be expected to undergo multiple reviews during different stages of development.

 Reviews during the development stage should be requested from:

-Project Team – initial reviews
+Project Team – initial reviews;

-Technical group(s) sponsoring the Specification, as well as related technical groups – after some stability has been achieved.
+Technical group(s) sponsoring the Specification, as well as related technical Working Groups – after some stability has been achieved;

-Developers, implementers, and OEMs – formal reviews after initial reviews and stabilization in the Project Team and sponsoring technical group.
+Developers, implementers, and OEMs – formal reviews after initial reviews and stabilization in the Project Team and sponsoring technical Working Group.
 Note that individual implementer/OEM/developers should ideally be involved from the earliest stages of development if available.

 Reviews should be completeness, correctness, ability to capture and express the domain, performance/efficiency, as well as conformance reviews for verifying compliance to S-100 and underlying Standards.